victordarras/SilveryWarrior/README.md

 - **Sidebar:** Display mostly the player informations, avatar, name, level etc… and some shortcuts (like drinking potion)
 - **Map:** Display the map cells on a grid and allow the player to move.
 - **Place:** Display all visible mobs and enemies.
 Can also display a customized city place.
-- **City:** Display some action for now, but next there will be buildings and specific actions.
+- **City:** Display some actions for now, but next there will be buildings and specific actions.

 ### Admin Components